No products in the cart.

 ]Eric has served in numerous leaderships roles in the real estate sector, including the International Council of Shopping Centers (ICSC) and NAIOP Commercial Real Estate Development Association.

-FL General: This program is approved for 8.0 general CLE in Florida through March 28, 2020.
+FL General: This program is no longer approved for CLE credit.
+Approval expired on March 28, 2020.

 CA General: This program is approved for 6.5 units of general CLE in California.